-Subject to the adjustment provisions of our ESPP, a total of 1,900,000 shares of our Class A common stock are available for sale under our ESPP.
-In addition, subject to the adjustment provisions of our ESPP, our ESPP also provides for annual increases in the number of shares of our Class A common stock that will be available for sale under our ESPP on the first day of each fiscal year beginning on the first day of fiscal 2023 and ending on (and inclusive of) the first day of fiscal 2032, equal to the least of:
+Subject to the adjustment provisions of our ESPP, a total of under our ESPP.
+In addition, subject to the adjustment provisions of our ESPP, our ESPP also will provide for annual increases in the number of shares of our Class A common stock that will be available for sale under our ESPP on the first day of each fiscal year beginning on and ending on (and inclusive of) , equal to the least of:

-- 5.700.000 shares of our Class A common stock: - 1% of the outstanding shares of all classes of our common stock as of the last day of the immediately preceding fiscal year; or - such other amount as the administrator may determine as of no later than the last day or our immediately preceding fiscal year.
+- shares of our Class A common stock; - % of the outstanding shares of all classes of our common stock as of the last day of the immediately preceding fiscal year; or - such other amount as the administrator may determine as of no later than the last day or our immediately preceding fiscal year.

-Shares issuable under our ESPP are authorized, but unissued, or reacquired shares of our Class A common stock.
+Shares issuable under our ESPP will be authorized, but unissued, or reacquired shares of our Class A common stock.